VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="what-to-bring"></a>What to Bring

-We’ll have a sleeping room (434) with sleeping bags and mats, so bring a pillow!
+We’ll have two sleeping rooms (434 and 462) with sleeping bags and mats, so bring a pillow!
 We also have showers available at our venue to use on Saturday, so make sure you have a towel and any shower supplies.
 If you want to rent any hardware, a government-issued ID is required, no exceptions.
 Please do not bring weapons, drugs, or alcohol.
 If you’re not sure, please ask us ahead of time!

 - **Student ID** (required) + government ID
 - **Water bottle**